Embassy of India, Kabul: History

+In October 2025, during the Afghan Foreign Minister Amir Khan Muttaqi visited India for the first time since the Taliban returned to power.
+India has announced upgrades its Kabul technical mission to embassy status.

 Indian consulates in Afghanistan

 India had consulates in Herat, Kandahar, Jalalabad and Mazar-i-Sharif, all of which are associated with the Indian Embassy in Kabul.

 Terrorist attacks

 2008 bombing

 The 2008 Indian embassy bombing in Kabul was a suicide bomb terror attack on the Indian embassy in Kabul, Afghanistan on 7 July 2008 at 8:30 AM local time.
 The bombing killed 58 people and wounded 141.
 The suicide car bombing took place near the gates of the embassy during morning hours when officials enter the embassy.

 2009 bombing

 The 2009 Kabul Indian embassy bombing was a suicide bomb attack on the Indian embassy in Kabul, Afghanistan on 8 October 2009 at 8:30 am local time.
 The bombing killed 17 people and wounded 63.

 Attacks on Consulate Generals

 There have been carried out attacks on Indian consulates in Jalalabad (in 2013) and Herat (in 2014).